BennyEisner/CLINE-SETUP/README.md

 - **To activate rules**: `./scripts/activate-rules.sh react`
 - **To clear rules**: `./scripts/activate-rules.sh clear`

+#### How to Add a New Rule

+Adding a new rule to the project is a straightforward process designed to be guided by Cline.

+1.  **Use the Template**: Copy the content from `prompt-templates/create-new-clinerule.md`.
+2.  **Define the Rule**: Paste the content into the chat with Cline.
+It will ask for the key details of the new rule, such as its name, goal, and examples.
+3.  **Creation**: Cline will create the new rule file in the `clinerules-bank/` directory.
+4.  **Activation**: Once created, you can activate it using the `activate-rules.sh` script.

+This ensures all new rules are well-documented, consistent, and easy to integrate into the project's standards.

 ### 3. Workflows

 The `workflows/` directory contains detailed, automated processes that guide Cline through complex tasks with precision.